JTFouquier/ghost-tree-trees/readme.md

 **The software still needs to be fixed to handle this, but these pre-made trees are good to go!**

-In this repository, you can see folders for for ghost trees created using SILVA 18S foundation database and a **UNITE** ITS extensions database.
+In this repository, you can see multiple folders for ghost trees created using SILVA 18S foundation database (SILVA 132) and a **UNITE** ITS extensions database.
 The most current SILVA 18S database was used when the ghost trees were created.